openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

    test description if you choose to do so, if you wish to specify information tags such as`@bug`, `@summary` and `@keyword`.
-   You must not specify any action tags, such as `@run`, `@compile`, etc, since the actions are implicit for every test in the group of tests.
+   You must not specify any action tags, such as `@run`, `@compile`, and so on, since the actions are implicit for every test in the group of tests.

    At most one such test description may be provided in each file